harindaka/DotnetScriptX/README.md

     ./run
     ```

 4. Seriously that's it!
 The aforementioned command will execute the default script command wired up for execution in `Startup.csx`.
 It will also try to detect and install [dotnet-script](https://github.com/filipw/dotnet-script) if not installed already.
-At this point refer the `commands/UsageCommand.csx` to see how it works.
+Tip: You may refer the `commands/UsageCommand.csx` to see how it works.

 As you may have already guessed, the DotnetScriptX template allows you to write and maintain multiple scripts in the same project folder in the form of `commands` (`IScriptCommand` implementations)